 Council has delegated certain powers to the Management Committee to ensure the smooth running of the Association's day to day activities.
-The Committee is comprised of Kate Davenport QC (Chair - President), Jonathan Eaton QC (Vice-President, South Island), Paul Radich QC (President-Elect), David O'Neill (Treasurer and Vice-President Waikato/Bay of Plenty), and Simon Foote QC (Auckland Council member).
-All enquiries about the Management Committee should be directed to Lisa Mills.
+The Committee is comprised of Paul Radich QC (Chair - President); Kate Davenport QC (Immediate Past President), Simon Foote QC (Vice President - Auckland), David O'Neill (Treasurer and Vice-President Waikato/Bay of Plenty), Anne Toohey (Vice-President, South Island), and Quentin Duff (Council Member - Auckland).
+All enquiries about the Management Committee should be directed to Jacqui Thompson.

 - advises the Council on matters relating to members;

 - promotes NZBA services and benefits for members;